-PROCEDURE FOR PUBLIC SPEAKING TIME

-The City of Vincent Local Law Relating to Standing Orders prescribes the procedure for persons to ask questions or make public statements relating to a matter affecting the City, either verbally or in writing, at a Council meeting.
+PROCEDURE FOR PUBLIC SPEAKING TIME The City of Vincent Local Law Relating to Standing Orders prescribes the procedure for persons to ask questions or make public statements relating to a matter affecting the City, either verbally or in writing, at a Council meeting.

-Questions or statements made at a Council Briefing must relate only to matters listed on the Council Briefing Agenda.
-Questions or statements made at an Ordinary Council meeting can relate to any matters that affect the City.
+Questions or statements made at an Ordinary Council meeting can relate to matters that affect the City.
 Questions or statements made at a Special Meeting of the Council must only relate to the purpose for which the meeting has been called.

 - 1. Shortly after the commencement of the meeting, the Presiding Member will ask members of the public to come forward to address the Council and to give their name, address and Agenda Item number (if known). - 2.
 Public speaking time will be strictly limited to three (3) minutes per member of the public. - 3.
 Members of the public are encouraged to keep their questions/statements brief to enable everyone who desires to ask a question or make a statement to have the opportunity to do so. - 4.
 Public speaking time is declared closed when there are no further members of the public who wish to speak. - 5.
 Questions/statements are to be directed to the Presiding Member and are to be made politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a Council Member or City Employee. - 6.
-Where the Presiding Member is of the opinion that a member of the public is making a statement at a Council meeting, that does not affect the City, or (where applicable) does not relate to an item of business on the meeting agenda, the Presiding Member, he may ask the person speaking to promptly cease. - 7.
-In the case of the Ordinary and Special Council Meetings, Questions/statements and any responses will be summarised and included in the Minutes of the Council Meeting.
-Questions/Statements will not be summarised or included in the notes of any Council Briefing unless Administration to take action in response to the Question/Statement which could include, but is not limited to provide further commentary or clarification in the report to Council to address the question/statement. - 8.
+Where the Presiding Member is of the opinion that a member of the public is making a statement at a Council meeting, that does not affect the City, he may ask the person speaking to promptly cease. - 7.
+Questions/statements and any responses will be summarised and included in the Minutes of the Council meeting. - 8.
 Where practicable, responses to questions will be provided at the meeting.
-Where the information is not available or the question cannot be answered, it will be "taken on notice" and a written response will be sent by the Chief Executive Officer or relevant Director to the person asking the question.
-In the case of the Ordinary and Special Council Meetings, copy of the reply will be included in the Agenda of the next Ordinary meeting of the Council. - 9.
+Where the information is not available or the question cannot be answered, it will be "taken on notice" and a written response will be sent by the Chief Executive Officer to the person asking the question.
+A copy of the reply will be included in the Agenda of the next Ordinary meeting of the Council. - 9.
 It is not intended that public speaking time should be used as a means to obtain information that would not be made available if it was sought from the City's records under Section 5.94 of the Local Government Act 1995 or the Freedom of Information (FOI) Act 1992.
 The CEO will advise the member of the public that the information may be sought in accordance with the FOI Act 1992.